Please Rotate Your Device

-In case you are wondering what a personal guarantee clause looks like, below is a sample clause that we found in a recent lease from California:
+In case you are wondering what a personal guarantee clause looks like, below is a sample clause that we found in a recent lease from Los Angeles, California:

 WHEREAS, the Landlord under said Lease requires as a condition to its execution that the undersigned guarantees the full performance of all of the obligations of the Tenant under said Lease; and

 WHEREAS, Tenant ABC, LLC hereinafter referred to jointly and severally as “Guarantor”, is desirous that Landlord enter into said Lease with Tenant;

 NOW, THEREFORE, in consideration of the execution of said Lease by said Landlord, Guarantor hereby unconditionally guarantees and promises to Landlord, its successors and assigns, the full performance of each and every term, covenant, and condition of said Lease to be kept and performed by said Tenant, including the payment of any and all rentals and other charges to accrue thereunder, and the performance of any and all requirements of said Lease.

 If default shall at any time be made by Tenant in the prompt and timely payment of the rent or other sums to be paid thereunder, or in the performance of any and all other covenants, conditions, and/or requirements contained therein, at the times and in the manner provided therein, the undersigned, for himself, his heirs, successors, and assigns, agrees, on demand made as more fully set forth hereinafter, to pay said rent, and any and all other sums that Tenant may be liable for thereunder, together with any and all damages that may arise in consequence of the nonperformance by Tenant of any of said covenants, conditions, and requirements, and fully to perform and carry out all other covenants, conditions, and requirements of said Lease on the part of Tenant to be performed.